dheeraskandag-star/Spotify-Music-Player-Thing/README.md

 I made it because i had to open spotify everytime to change songs.
 With this,I can change songs easily and it rests on my desk.
 <img width="671" height="465" alt="Screenshot from 2026-03-27 17-24-52" src="https://github.com/user-attachments/assets/ad277293-de74-446a-be00-923ef633ca14" />
+I am going to be making this on a prototyping board.